AP Computer Science A: Case studies and labs

 Historically, the AP exam used several programs in its free-response section to test students' knowledge of object-oriented programs without requiring them to develop an entire environment.
 These programs were called Case Studies.

 This practice was discontinued as of the 2014–15 school year and replaced with optional labs that teach concepts.

 Case studies (discontinued)

 Case studies were used in AP Computer Science curriculum starting in 1994.

-Big Integer case study (1994-1999)
+Large Integer case study (1994-1999)

-The Big Integer case study was in use prior to 2000.
+The Large Integer case study was in use prior to 2000.
 It was replaced by the Marine Biology case study.

 Marine Biology case study (2000-2007)

 The Marine Biology Case Study (MBCS) was a program written in C++ until 2003, then in Java, for use with the A and AB examinations.
 It served as an example of object-oriented programming (OOP) embedded in a more complicated design project than most students had worked with before.

 The case study was designed to allow the College Board to quickly test a student's knowledge of object oriented programming ideas such as inheritance and encapsulation while requiring students to understand how objects such as "the environment", "the fish", and the simulation's control module interact with each other without having to develop the entire environment independently, which would be quite time-consuming.
 The case study also gives all students taking the AP Computer Science exams with a common experience from which to draw additional test questions.

 On each of the exams, at least one free-response question was derived from the case study.
 There were also five multiple-choice questions that are derived from the case study.

 This case study was discontinued from 2007, and was replaced by GridWorld.